exercism/v3/languages/csharp/exercises/concept/structs/.docs/instructions.md

 Complete the implementation of the `Plot` struct which comprises 4 coord structs (which it accepts in its constructor).

-## 2. Speculaors can stake their claim by specifying a plot identified by its dimensions
+## 2. Speculators can stake their claim by specifying a plot identified by its dimensions

 Implement the `ClaimsHandler.StakeClaim()` method to allow a claim to be registered.